6. Blast the results

 Copy the webhook and add as a secret.
 Name it SLACK_WEBHOOK

 6.3.1.
-Customizing your slack messages
+Customizing your Slack messages

 Copy the code below.
 This step will send a message once your action is completed